eaedk/gradio-iris-app-for-dataframe-prediction/readme.md

-# 🚀 Streamlit Iris App 🚀
+# 🚀 Gradio Iris App 🚀

 There are many ways to make web interfaces to allow interaction with Machine Learning models and we will cover two of them.